 Memoir in Essays:

 Hi.
-It’s only taken me 32 years of life; a couple of sobrieties; an MS diagnosis; decreasing and increasing my Prozac (or whatever the generic name is that’s too hard to spell); gaining and losing one-hundred pounds, over and over again; and finally taking an oath of celibacy (after a dude asked me for a photo of my vagina and I sent him one of my armpit instead) to finally realize that I am writing a dark humor memoir-in-essays about the absurdities of living in this body.
+It’s only taken me 32 years of life; a couple of sobrieties; an MS diagnosis; decreasing and increasing my Prozac (or whatever the generic name is that’s too hard to spell); gaining and losing one-hundred pounds, over and over again; a broken family and dysfunctional childhood, and eventually taking an oath of celibacy (after a dude asked me for a photo of my vagina and I sent him one of my armpit instead) to finally realize that I am writing a dark humor memoir-in-essays about the absurdities of living in a body.

 Titles in Progress: